 Exploring the Doctrine of Precedent

 The doctrine of precedent is based on the principle of “stare decisis” that has permitted the judiciary to formulate rules characterised by certainty, consistency and predictability.
 According to this doctrine, the decisions of judges in senior courts are generally followed by judges in the same court of the lower courts.
 The condition for this to occur is that the cases have similar facts of the legal disputes and have same legal rules.
 Thus, the expectation of a binding precedent is to allow the judiciary to function with continuity.
 However, decisions at the same level do not bind.
 They are, but, persuasive and as a result of the common supreme court, there is a great extent of intermingling.
 The doctrine of precedent is dependent upon two things, which are the existence of the court hierarchy and the system of law reporting.
+For students seeking clarity on legal principles, particularly in complex areas like Law Dissertation Help, understanding the doctrine of precedent is crucial.
 This existence and adherence to this doctrine is clearly described as follows:

 “Only two things can be stated with some certainty.
 First, that the judiciary has maintained a relatively strict adherence to the doctrine of precedent from the nineteenth century onwards and this coincided with a regularization of law reporting.
 Secondly, that whilst all legal systems have some concept of precedent, the English legal system is exceptional because of its strict adherence to the doctrine of precedent.”